-The Remuneration Committee is putting its Directors' Remuneration Policy for shareholder approval at the AGM in 2018 (see Resolution 3 in the Notice) and the Policy is set out in pages 50 to 59 of the Annual Report.
-Other information with respect to the Company's remuneration of its Directors (including the Executive Directors) is set out in page 47 to 68 of the Annual Report.
+The Directors' Remuneration Policy was approved by shareholders at the AGM in 2018, and the policy is set out on pages 50 to 59 of the 2017 Annual Report.
+Other information with respect to the Company's remuneration of its Directors (including the Executive Directors) is set out on pages 55 to 72 of the 2018 Annual Report.

-There are currently no restrictions on the ability of Executive Directors or other Directors to purchase financial instruments that are designed to hedge or offset a decrease in market value of equity securities granted as remuneration or held, directly or indirectly, by the Executive Directors or other Directors, but to the knowledge of the Company, as of the date of this document, no executive director or other Director has participated in the purchase of such financial instruments.
+There are currently no restrictions on the ability of Executive Directors or other Directors to purchase financial instruments that are designed to hedge or offset a decrease in market value of equity securities granted as remuneration or held, directly or indirectly, by the Executive Directors or other Directors, but to the knowledge of the Company, as of the date of this document, no Executive Director or other Director has participated in the purchase of such financial instruments.